MyCryptoHQ/knowledge-base-content/how-to/sending/how-to-send-tokens-from-a-multisig-contract.md

 - Navigate to [the contracts page on MyCrypto](https://mycrypto.com/contracts/interact).

-  - If you are using a private key, keystore file or mnemonic phrase, please use the [desktop application](https://download.mycrypto.com) instead.
+  - If you are using a private key, keystore file or Secret Recovery Phrase, please use the [desktop application](https://download.mycrypto.com) instead.

 - Select the Mist Multisig Contract from the drop down menu.